Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Boondall recording a relatively average level of approval activity when compared to local markets analysed countrywide

 AreaSearch analysis of ABS building approval numbers shows Boondall recorded around 50 residential properties granted approval annually over the past five financial years, totalling an estimated 251 homes.
-As of FY-26, nine approvals have been recorded.
-The average number of people moving to the area per new home constructed over these five years is 2.3.
-New homes are being built at an average expected construction cost value of $468,000.
+As of FY-26, 13 approvals have been recorded.
+On average, 2.3 people moved to the area per new home constructed between FY-21 and FY-25, reflecting robust demand that supports property values.
+New homes are being built at an average expected construction cost value of $468,000, indicating developers target the premium market segment with higher-end properties.

-In FY-26, $38.2 million in commercial approvals have been registered, indicating robust local business investment.
-Compared to Greater Brisbane, Boondall shows approximately 68% of the construction activity per person and ranks among the 32nd percentile nationally, suggesting relatively constrained buyer choice and supporting interest in existing properties.
-Recent construction comprises 64.0% detached dwellings and 36.0% attached dwellings, marking a significant shift from the current housing pattern of 83.0% houses.
-This could indicate diminishing developable land availability and evolving lifestyle preferences.
+This financial year has seen $38.2 million in commercial approvals, demonstrating high levels of local commercial activity.
+Compared to Greater Brisbane, Boondall records about 68% of building activity per person and ranks among the 32nd percentile of areas assessed nationally, resulting in relatively constrained buyer choice that supports interest in existing properties.
+New building activity comprises 64.0% standalone homes and 36.0% medium and high-density housing, marking a significant shift from existing housing patterns (currently 83.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+Boondall indicates a mature market with around 535 people per approval.

 Frequently Asked Questions - Development